-The Otero family home.
+The Otero family home

-Crime Scene Location in Wichita, Kansas, United States.
+Crime Scene Location in Wichita, Kansas, United States

-This is the house where the BTK Killer, Dennis Rader, brutally murdered four members of the Otero family.
+This is the house where the BTK killer, Dennis Rader, brutally murdered four members of the Otero family.

-After forcing the Oteros into a bedroom and tying them up, he proceeded to suffocate and strangle Joseph (38), Julie (33) and Josephine (11).
+After forcing the Oteros into a bedroom and tying them up, he proceeded to suffocate and strangle Joseph (38), Julie (33), and Josephine (11).

-At that point, Rader realized that 11-year-old Josephine Otero was still alive and that she had woken up.
+At that point, Rader realized that 11-year-old Josephine was still alive and that she had woken up.
 Shockingly, he decided to take the young girl down into the basement of the house and hang her from a pipe.

 Following the murders, BTK cleaned the house and parked the Otero family car outside of a nearby food store called Dillons.

 Below, you will find the address and the GPS coordinates for this location.

-The GPS coordinates for the house are as follows.
+The latitude and longitude coordinates for the house are: